 - Jerk with a Heart of Gold: Arguably Femur, almost certainly Sternum and Jade.

-- The Juggernaut: While the heroes destroy the Beast Drones by truckloads, the Beast itself shrugs off all attempt to stop it, including ramming a planet into it, detonating a planet turned into a bomb inside it, and teleporting it to unknown parts of the universe.
+- While the heroes destroy the Beast Drones by truckloads, the Beast itself shrugs off all attempt to stop it, including ramming a planet into it, detonating a planet turned into a bomb inside it, and teleporting it to unknown parts of the universe.
 The last one only forces it to shift targets.

 - Jumped at the Call: King Cryos.
 "You can count on Ice to be the first to stand at your side."

 - Karma Houdini: The Beast.
 The very last shot of the series is the Beast eating another planet, unimpeded and unopposed.
 This is justified because The Beast is indestructible.